backyardbiomech/qtiConverter/README.md

 MC
 image: imageFileName.jpg
  1\.
 Some question text here.
-This is a multiple choice question with an image.
+This is a multiple choice question with an image above.
+Notice no spaces in the image file name, and the file must be in the same folder as this text document.
+You can add an image to any question type (but not yet to answers)!
 *A. correct answer text.
 B. incorrect answer text.
 C. correct answer text.